yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketRequest

-A user facing, namespaced custom resource requesting a bucket endpoint.
+A user facing, namespaced custom resource requesting provisioning of a new bucket, or requesting access to an existing bucket.
 A `BucketRequest` (BR) lives in the app's namespace.
 In addition to a `BucketRequest`, a [BucketAccessRequest](#bucketaccessrequest) is necessary in order to grant credentials to access the bucket.
 BRs are required for both greenfield and brownfield uses.

+There is a 1:1 mapping of a `BucketRequest` and the cluster scoped `Bucket` instance, meaning there is a single `Bucket` instance for every BR.

 ```yaml
 apiVersion: cosi.io/v1alpha1